It Doesn't Have to Be "Either / Or"

 Binary = Dissatisfaction

-I find that when I’m in a mood of binary choices, of an either / or, I tend to feel dissatisfied with life — that was certainly true of my client!
+I find that when I'm in a mood of binary choices, of an either / or, I tend to feel dissatisfied with life —that was certainly true of my client.
+I’m seeing life as a series of fixed choices, one or the other, and neither look that great.
+I feel limited.
+Constricted.

 But, what if life is more like the menu metaphor.
 What if there are infinite pages?
 What if, rather than bemoaning the choices we're presented with, we simply dismiss them and say "next!"